ramazanengcmpr/donanim1/README.md

 # donanim1

-roject Definition: Develop a simulation module for CNFR33D, a free, open-source 3D milling software, to visualize the milling process and predict the outcome.
+project Definition: Develop a simulation module for CNFR33D, a free, open-source 3D milling software, to visualize the milling process and predict the outcome.

 Goals: